-• many complainants will feel nervous and inhibited in a formal setting extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting
+- Many complainants will feel nervous and inhibited in a formal setting. - Parents/carers often feel emotional when discussing an issue that affects their child. - Extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting.